 I plan to cover a wide range of heathen related subjects on this blog, from heathen basics (frith, inner and outer yard, wyrd, orlæg, etc.), runes, racism within heathenry, among many other things.

 About the Author

-I am an Anglo-Saxon Heathen man in my early thirties living in the Midwestern United States.
+I am an Anglo-Saxon Heathen man in my thirties living in the Midwestern United States.
 My interests include studying comparative religion, history, and computer programming.
 I love science fiction, and playing video games.
 I’m currently studying the Futhorc (Anglo-Saxon) runes, both from an academic perspective as well as a more magical perspective.